-Time Left Until the Annual Enrollment Period:
+Time Left Until the Annual Enrollment Period Begins:

 Medicare Advantage Plans, also known as Part C, vary in benefit and price.
 The Nevada Medicare Advantage Enrollment Period starts on October 15th and ends on December 7th.
 During this time, you can shop your options, apply for a new plan, or renew your current coverage.
 If you apply during the Nevada Medicare Advantage Enrollment Period, your coverage should start on January 1st.

 Understanding your options and finding the best plan for your needs can be difficult.
 First, let’s start with the basics:

 • Plan Options: The county of your home address ultimately determines which plans are available to purchase.

 • Part A & B: You need to be actively enrolled in both Part A and Part B of Medicare to qualify.
 To learn more about Part A and Part B, click here.

 • Are you 65?: People who are over the age of 65 can apply for both Medicare Advantage and Medicare Supplement plans.
 If you are under 65 and Medicare eligible due to a disability, in Nevada, you can get Medicare Advantage plans but not Medicare Supplement plans.
 To learn more about Medicare Supplement plans, click here.

 • Dual Eligibility: Are you enrolled in both Medicaid and Medicare?
 We have great news!
 Having both Medicaid and Medicare is called dual eligibility, which can save you thousands of dollars per year.
 To learn more, click here.